Emulator Issues #502

 Just file a bug that says that the rerecording build is broken in rXXXX...

-Updated by JackWitherell about 14 years ago
+Updated by JackWitherell over 14 years ago

 Does ANYONE know how to make a TAS for ANY emulator for MAC?!?
 It seems like there aren't any because nobody cares!!!
 I CARE!!!

-Updated by shinydoofy about 14 years ago
+Updated by shinydoofy over 14 years ago

 fceux or mupen64 might compile on mac.
 Be a man, don't cry because there's no magic "it's all so simple" dmg file and AVOID CAPSLOCK AT ALL TIMES!!!1

-Updated by smelenchuk almost 14 years ago
+Updated by smelenchuk about 14 years ago

 I was playing with r6352 just now and have a few comments on the current state of rerecording.